SUMMER READING - Carpe Librum Seize the Book

 Literary Merit Badges

-Therefore, ALL RAHS STUDENTS need to pick at least two books from the eighteen possible categories of merit badges and complete STEP 1 of each badge.
+Therefore, ALL RAHS STUDENTS should pick at least two books from the twenty-three possible categories of merit badges and complete STEP 1 of each badge.
 Fill out a badge application that has your name and first hour teacher and turn this work in to your English teacher during the first week of school OR drop it off in room B217.
-All students who successfully complete the work in Step 1 for a badge will receive a 1 inch, color button to celebrate their achievement.
+All students who successfully complete the work in Step 1 for a badge will receive a 1 inch, color button (pictured next to the badge) to celebrate their achievement.
 You could collect all the buttons by the time you graduate!

-STUDENTS WHO WANT TO START EARNING An Academic Letter from the Literary Society, complete BOTH STEPS 1 and 2 for the two badges you have chosen.
-Then finish 3 more badges and the publicity project by May 1st, 2020.
+STUDENTS WHO WANT TO START EARNING an academic letter from the Literary Society, complete BOTH STEPS 1 and 2 for the two badges you have chosen.
+Then finish 3 more badges and the publicity project by May 5th, 2021.
 Fill out badge applications for the work you do for each badge and turn it in to Room B217.
 You will meet with the sponsor teacher for each badge to have a short conversation about the work you have done.
 When sponsoring teachers have signed off on your work for all five badges, you will create either a digital or hardcopy display for the library.
 When these requirements have been met, you will have earned an Academic Letter – a great addition to any college transcript!
 You can pursue a letter all four years at RAHS.

 Pick Badges to Pursue.
 Talk to your English teacher about your interests.
 Read the requirements of the merit badges you think might interest you, and pick one to earn.
 Identify the name of the teacher who is sponsoring the badge at the end of each badge description.
 These individuals have special knowledge in their merit badge subjects and are interested in helping you.